 Why are you laughing?

-Oh, I love talking about the idea.
+Oh, I love talking about the activity.

 Let's talk about it.

-We'll talk about the no, because they think alike.
+No, because they think alike.

-The they can't even they're so intertwined here.
+They can't even, they're so intertwined here.

-All these congressmen, senators, their staff, all the people that work in the Department of Education, the commerce department, the State Department, the defense, they're all friends.
+All these congressmen, senators, their staff, all the people that work in the Department of Education, the Commerce Department, the State Department, the Defense, they're all friends.

 They're all friends with the media people.